Calculating Personal Injury Loss Of Earnings Settlements

 - General damages: These are designed to compensate you for the physical or psychological impact of your accident.
 Additionally, you might be compensated for a loss of amenity, which is when your injuries have affected your enjoyment of life.

 You’ll need evidence when proving a loss of earnings claim.
+This could include documents like wage slips and bank statements.
 Continue reading, and we’ll discuss examples of evidence you can gather.
 Alternatively, speak to an advisor at any time and they can provide you with free, no-obligation, legal advice.

 As we have previously stated, if you have suffered an injury at work, your injury could be compensated for with general damages.